-The allowance for loan losses and credit enhancements (collectively referred to as allowance for loan losses) is an estimate of loan losses inherent in LIIF's notes receivable portfolio.
-The allowance is established through a provision for loan losses which is charged to expense.
-Additions to the allowance are expected to maintain the adequacy of the total allowance after loan losses and loan portfolio growth.
-Loan exposures determined to be uncollectible are charged against the allowance.
+the allowance.
 Cash received on previously charged off amounts is recorded as a recovery to the allowance.
-For each fiscal year in which the provision for loan losses is expensed, net assets are released from temporarily restricted to unrestricted to cover the net annual expenditure for the provision.
-These temporarily restricted net assets represent third party grants which have been made over the years to LIIF's loan funds.
+For each fiscal year in which the provision for loan losses is expensed, net assets are released from net assets with donor restrictions to net assets without donor restrictions to cover the net expenditure for the provision.
+These net assets with donor restrictions represent third party grants which have been made to LIIF's loan funds.
 These loan funds issue new loans and cover the capital costs of such lending, including establishing loss reserves upon making new loans, increasing loan loss reserves as necessary during the life of existing loans and covering losses incurred as a result of defaulted loans.

 LIIF assigns a risk rating to all loans upon initial approval.
-All loans are subject to a review on a schedule based on type (pre-development, acquisition, or term loan), amount of loan and risk rating.
+All loans are subject to a review on a schedule based on type (acquisition/pre-development, construction or term/permanent), amount of loan and risk rating.
 Risk ratings are affirmed or modified with these reviews.